sidtuladhar/C-Project/README.md

 ## To Do List

 - [x] Create blockchain structure
-- [ ] Create a way to add blocks to the chain
+- [x] Create a way to add blocks to the chain
 - [x] Add a way to mine blocks (Proof of Work)
-- [ ] Create a way to verify the chain
+- [x] Create a way to verify the chain
 - [ ] Add a way to display the chain
+- [ ] Integrate with GUI
+- [ ] Add messaging system